napari/napari/docs/naps/1-institutional-funding-partners.md

 >   Representative.
 > - Ability to influence the project through the election of the Institutional
 >   and Funding Partner seat on the SC.

+The propsed implementation can be found in [PR 4458](https://github.com/napari/napari/pull/4458)

 ## Backward Compatibility